OpenVisualCloud/Media-Transport-Library/ecosystem/librist/README.md

-# The librist support with MTL
+# The librist support

-From 23.03.0 version, MTL add the support to user-space UDP stack which is POSIX socket compatible by the ld preload technology.
+From 23.03.0 version, Intel® Media Transport Library add the support to user-space UDP stack which is POSIX socket compatible by the ld preload technology.
 To allow librist("https://code.videolan.org/rist/librist") running efficiently with the advantage from MTL UDP stack, below is the guide for how to enable this feature.

 ## Build

-Apply the patch which include a test routine and mtl ufd json config on the latest librist open source code, and build librist and the test.
-Make sure MTL is build and installed already.
+Apply the patch which include a test routine and ufd json config on the latest librist open source code, and build librist and the test.
+Make sure Intel® Media Transport Library is build and installed already.

 ```bash
 cd ecosystem/librist/